Originally posted 2017-08-01 19:48:42.

 In fact it is because they value things like family, community and tradition.
 Selling Communism in post-war America was never going to work anyway, since the working classes were doing so well.
 The dry rot of Marxism required the corruption of economic weakness to spread its tendrils out from the colleges and universities and into the broader public.
 The crash of 2008 may have been the final straw but the damage had been ongoing for decades, with high-paying manufacturing jobs being exported to low-wage economies outside the US.

 The core of all this, however, is a conflict of religions.
 The West, on one side, is principally Christian.
 It is the backbone of European culture and can trace an unbroken line back to Rome.
 On the other is an array of political movements from feminism through militant atheism to movements like ‘Black Lives Matter’ and, indeed, religions hostile to Christianity.
+The New Atheists have facilitated this like the dupes they are.

 The secular movements that comprise this, though they appear to be quite different, are all informed by the same underlying philosophy, which is today known as ‘Cultural Marxism’.
 This is a conflict of beliefs, principally between a spiritual religion with secular overtones and a wholly secular religion, Marxism, with no spiritual content at all.

 This is, as Marxism has always found to its cost, an unappetising repast.
 When the Soviet Union fell, the first thing the people did was to re-open the churches, and today Vladimir Putin, for all his adroit, Machiavellian political sensibilities, is careful to keep the Patriarchs on side.
 Formerly Communist Poland is now, once again, staunchly Catholic.
+We wonder what the New Atheists think of all of this.

 Cultural Marxism and New Age woo